mugennsou/http-flv/README.md

 docker pull mugennsou/nginx-http-flv
 ```

-Note: you can pull the `mugennsou/nginx-http-flv:dev` tag to experience the latest nginx-http-module.
+Note: you can pull the `mugennsou/nginx-http-flv:dev` tag to experience the latest (in developing) nginx-http-module.

 ## Usage